marcelofinamorvieira/DatoContentLink/README.md

 | `stripStega(text)` | Removes hidden characters so you can measure text without re-rendering. |
 | `buildEditTagAttributes(info, format?)` | Returns the `data-datocms-*` attrs needed to opt-in overlays for non-text elements. |
 | `applyEditTagAttributes(element, info, format?)` | Imperatively stamp the same attributes onto a DOM node. |

+Both helpers that accept a `locale` (`buildEditTagAttributes` and `buildDatoDeepLink`) append the locale segment to the resolved `fieldPath` and ensure the `#fieldPath` hash in the edit URL points at the localized value.

 ### `onResolveUrl` hook